 Knowing what you want to say to people who are interested is sometimes half of the battle.
 If you sound like you are unfamiliar with what you are trying to communicate it might come off as unprofessional and incompetent.
 So the best way to avoid stumbling while talking is practice practice practice.
 Before you head to the trade show make sure you have read over your pitch multiple times to yourself and it also helps to pitch to friend or family member to see what they think.
 Another good way of practicing is getting in front of a mirror and saying your speech to yourself.

 Most likely you’re not in this alone, unless you run your own personal business, you have employees that are willing to go somewhere different and step out of the workplace for a day or two.
-Even if you don’t, you can always ask a few friends or family members to come help you out.
+Even if you don’t, you can always ask a few friends or family members to come to help you out.
 This comes in handy when large groups come up to your booth at once so they have multiple people to greet them and answer questions.
-Extra team members also speeds up the tedious set up and take down process of your booth.
+Extra team members also speed up the tedious setup and take down processes of your booth.

 A lot of the time people get back from their trade show and immediately dive right back to what they were working on before they left for the trade show.
 This is a mistake, give yourself some time to process what happened while you were at the trade show.
 What went well?
 What went wrong?
 What can we improve on for our next trade show appearance?
 Most importantly, you will want to contact and follow up with the people who attended your booth that were interested in what you were saying or trying to sell them.